-The well-formed track climbs relentlessly, with distance markers every kilometre and frequent shelters, where the guides generally insist on a short break.
+The well-formed Mount Kinabalu track climbs relentlessly, with distance markers every kilometre and frequent shelters, where the guides generally insist on a short break.
 At some of these you’ll see mountain squirrels (Sundasciurus tenuis), a species of rodent found in Indonesia, Singapore, Malaysia, and Thailand.

-Did I mention the climb was relentless… Relentless, but never really steep or tough, and unlike other Malaysian hikes due to the altitude it’s fairly cool.
+Did I mention the climb was relentless… Relentless, but never really steep or tough, and unlike other Malaysian hikes, due to the altitude it’s fairly cool.
 For the last couple of kilometres the track gets rockier and can get a bit slippery when wet.

 We reach Laban Rata around midday, having taken about three hours to cover the first six kilometres.
 Here there are a cluster of huts where you stay the night before the final climb, and a restaurant serving hot food.
 I’m staying in the Pendant Hut, which is used for people undertaking the via ferrata on the following day.
 The huts are unheated, and while bedding is provided I was pretty cold during the (short) night.
-Short because around 2am everyone is up and on the trail, to catch the sunrise and hopefully a clear view before the clouds roll in… If you are reasonably fit, you may want to ask your guide for a later start – this is what I did (we left at 3am) as there’s nothing worse than shivering in the cold for an hour on the peak waiting for the sun to rise!
+Short because around 2am everyone is up and on the trail, to catch the sunrise and hopefully a clear view before the clouds roll in… If you are reasonably fit, you may want to ask your guide for a later start.
+This is what I did (we left at 3am) as there’s nothing worse than shivering in the cold for an hour on the peak waiting for the sun to rise!

 The last section is only 2.7km, but there are some steep sections and the effects of hiking at high(er) altitudes… so it is a bit slower going.
 There’s also a long line of hikers as everyone starts around the same time, and passing people can be tricky on some sections.
-(While I’m glad to have done this walk, it does feel a bit “touristy” – I much preferred the tougher Mount Trusmadi climb I did a few years later, where you’ll probably have the summit to yourself!)
+(While I’m glad to have done this walk, it does feel a bit “touristy” – I much preferred the tougher Mount Trusmadi climb I did a few years later, where you’ll probably have the summit to yourself.)
 I reach Lows Peak, the 4,095.2m summit of Mount Kinabalu at 6am, just before sunrise.

-There are many people already on the peak – and many people still making their way up the rocky “track” (more of a route marked by a rope toward the end).
+There are many people already on the Mount Kinabalu peak – and many people still making their way up the rocky “track” (more of a route marked by a rope toward the end).
 Looking back down the way we’ve come from is St John’s Peak (the second-highest at 4,090m).
 Some say in certain lighting conditions you can see the face of an ape on St Johns Peak.

 There’s great views from the peak in all directions: to the north is the 1,800m deep and 16km long Low’s Gully, long considered to be inaccessible.
 Named after Hugh Low, it was formed over a million years ago when a massive glacier carved the deep canyon.